Pretty Good Phone Privacy: Scope

 We believe that many designs are possible to increase privacy in mobile networks, and no architecture, today or in the future, is likely to provide perfect privacy.
 Nevertheless, below we discuss various properties that PGPP strives to achieve.

 Prior work examined the security vulnerabilities in modern cell networks~\cite{lteinspector,practicalattackslte,kune2012location} and revealed a number of flaws in the architecture itself.
 In addition, data brokers and major operators alike have taken advantage of the cellular architecture's vulnerabilities to profit off of revealing sensitive user data.
-We believe mobile networks should aim to, at a minimum, provide one or both of the following privacy properties.\\[0.5ex] \textbf{Identity privacy.} A network can aim to protect users' identity.
-Networks---as well as third party attackers---identify users through \acrshort{imsi}s, which are intended to be uniquely identifying.\\[0.5ex] \textbf{Location privacy.} A network can aim to protect information about the whereabouts of a phone.
+We believe mobile networks should aim to, at a minimum, provide one or both of the following privacy properties:

+\begin{itemize}[noitemsep] \item \textit{Identity privacy.} A network can aim to protect users' identity.
+Networks---as well as third party attackers---identify users through \acrshort{imsi}s, which are intended to be uniquely identifying. \item \textit{Location privacy.} A network can aim to protect information about the whereabouts of a phone. \end{itemize}

 Naturally, these privacy properties do not exist in isolation; they intersect in critical ways.
 For example, attackers often aim to learn not only who a user is but where a specific user is currently located, or where a user was when a specific call was made.
 Also, the definition of an attacker or adversary is a complex one, and depending on context may include individuals aiming to steal user data, mobile carriers and data brokers looking to profit off of user data, governments seeking to perform bulk surveillance, law enforcement seeking to monitor a user with or without due process, and many others.
 Due to context dependence, we do not expect all privacy-focused mobile networks to make the same choice of tradeoffs.